-Within our group we work on the design of algorithms that allow computers to learn complex state diagrams by providing inputs and observing outputs.
-This is an exciting area in which we collaborate with the Digital Security group to learn models of security protocols and also with several companies (e.g. ASML, Philips Healtcare, Oce, Thermo Fisher and Axini).
-We refer to the review article by Frits Vaandrager in Communications of the ACM for a general introduction.
+Our group works on the design of algorithms that allow computers to learn complex state diagrams by providing inputs and observing outputs.
+This is an exciting area in which we collaborate with the Digital Security group to learn models of security protocols and also with several companies (e.g. ASML, Philips Healtcare, Canon Production Printing, Thermo Fisher and Axini).
+We refer to the review article by Frits Vaandrager for a general introduction.
 In model-based testing, a model is the starting point for testing.
 This model expresses precisely and completely what a system under test should do, and should not do, and, consequently, it is a good basis for systematically generating test cases.
 Model learning and model-based testing are complementary techniques.
 In particular, model-based testing can be used to find counterexamples for candidate models produced by model learning techniques.
 There are several opportunities for theoretical, tool/programming oriented, and application oriented projects related to model learning and model-based testing:

 Did you like the Algorithms & Data Structures course and would you like to design algorithms?
 Or did you like the Languages and Automata course and are you interested in theory?
 Well, we can define dozens of projects on automata learning that involve algorithm design and/or theory.
-We recently proposed a new automata learning algorithm, L# that appears to be really efficient.
-But many algorithmic and theoretical questions remain.
-We see several opportunities to make the L# even more efficient!
-Can we integrate learning and testing algorithms to improve performance?
-Can we integrate L# with passive automata learning algorithms such as FlexFringe (for this project Sicco Verwer from TU Delft would be cosupervisor)?
-How can we extend the L# algorithm to richer classes of automata that can model data, time, nondeterministic, and probabilistic choice? (contact Frits Vaandrager or Jurriaan Rot).
+We proposed a new learning algorithm for finite state machines, L# that outperforms existing active learning algorithms.
+But many questions remain related to the design, implementation and analysis of learning algorithms, ranging from super practical to super theoretical:

-Did you like the Computer Networks course and do you find it interesting to understand the details of network protocols?
+Did you like the Computer Networks course and do you find it interesting to understand the details of protocols?
 There are many possibilities for projects in which the goal is to learn models of protocol components.
-We are particularly interested in learning models of security related protocols (like TCP, SSH, TLS, EMV, etc).
-Here model learning may help us to find specific sequences of input events that exhibit security vulnerabilities. (contact Frits Vaandrager or Erik Poll).
+We are particularly interested in learning models of security related protocols (like TCP, SSH, TLS, DTLS, EMV, BLE, etc).
+Model learning may help us find specific sequences of input events that exhibit security vulnerabilities. (contact Frits Vaandrager or Erik Poll).

 Theorists have developed a powerful set of algorithms for conformance testing of deterministic Finite State Machine models, see e.g. Lee & Yannakakis.
 Now a problem is that in practice systems often are nondeterministic and do not exhibit the strict alternation of inputs and outputs from the FSM model: sometimes an input is not followed by any output at all, sometimes an input is followed by a series of outputs.
 Jan Tretmans has developed a popular theory of testing for this general class of systems, but there are still very few algoritms for efficient conformance testing in this general setting.
 Recently, we have published papers on combining Tretmans' theory with the theory of Finite State Machines, see here and here, but this theory requires some next steps to make it applicable and to implement in the model-based testing tool TorXakis.
 The goal of this project would be to extend, adapt, and apply this theory. (contact Frits Vaandrager or Jan Tretmans).